 flowiseai/flowise

-Open http://server_IP:3000 to access the visual editor.
+Visit http://your-server-ip:3000 to open the visual editor.

-Deployment difficulty: ⭐⭐⭐ (moderate, requires database configuration)
+Deployment Difficulty: ⭐⭐⭐ (Medium, requires database configuration)

 cat > docker-compose.yml << 'EOF'